 How does this person post so often?
 It’s what often creeps into my mind when scrolling through social media.
 I wonder how they do it.
 I wonder how …Document Don’t Create

 It took some thinking to understand the concept of documenting.
-Documenting is something I did after doing a tier check in a prison.
-Or when I do business inventory.
+Documenting is something I did after I completed inventory or set new goals.
 I suppose if the title was Document, Don’t Create – that would have made more sense.
 Regardless, one comma should not make a difference in the importance of this simple concept.

 Document don’t create seems so clean and sterile.
 But thinking deeper, creating is the polished version and fraught with perfection and salesmanship.
+Edits.
+Lots of edits.
 Documenting is truthful and diary “ish”, raw and full of facts without the perfect lighting.
 Documenting represents the draw for impromptu, or a follow me for real life adventures – both good and bad.
 Twisted and messy.
 Like life.

 Document Don’t Create

 In my spiritual journey, I find something that always is the right thing to read.
 This was a good read to boost me to the next new year.